-If for example, you were trying to correct a recall problem, call him using your normal voice command or whistle.
-If he does not respond, call him again while pressing the Tone or Vibration pre-warning button, if he does not respond, call him again in a manner that suggests your displeasure and working from the minimum correction level on the handset upwards press the correction button initially for about ½ second until the dog reacts, thus enforcing your command.
-If he then comes, praise him, your dog should return to you, encouraged by your praise.
+If for example, you were trying to correct a recall problem, call the dog using your normal voice command or whistle.
+If the dog does not respond, call them again while pressing the Tone or Vibration pre-warning button, if no response, call the dog again in a manner that suggests your displeasure and working from the minimum correction level on the handset upwards press the correction button initially for about ½ second until the dog reacts, thus enforcing your command.
+If your dog then comes, praise them, your dog should return to you, encouraged by your praise.
 If appropriate, you may also wish to use a reward such as a titbit.
 More often than not, the one correction should cause your dog to obey your command to -come-, to -sit-, to -lie- or whatever.
-Check that you have achieved your obedience objectives over several more training sessions before gradually reducing the number of times he has to wear the collar.
+Check that you have achieved your obedience objectives over several more training sessions before gradually reducing the number of times the collar needs to be worn.

 Aversion Therapy - Training Style